jamesbuch/gotravel/README.md

 ``pip install -r requirements.txt``

+### Note about initializing the database

+The database does not need to be initialized, but it can be re-created as an empty database.
+The current database contains helpful latitude and longitude coordinates for some places on a pre-determined itinerary for the application.

 This repository contains an instance directory and a ready-made sqlite database.
 It can be overwritten by deleting the instance directory and running the command

 ``flask init-db``

+### Running the application

-The _.flaskenv_ file contains the app name, so it doesn't have to be specified on the command line to reinitialize the database or run the app (see below).
+The _.flaskenv_ file contains the app name, so it doesn't have to be specified on the command line to reinitialize the database or run the app.

 Start the Flask app: